kanikakasharma/learning-library/developer-library/converged-db-for-developers/ords/lab10.md

     ![](./images/Lab10-Step3-1.png)

-2. Go to “Run Maven” option in the menu.
+2. Go to **Run Maven** option in the menu.

-3. Select “redeploy” to execute the maven redeploy goal and redeploy application on weblogic server.
+3. Select **redeploy** to execute the maven redeploy goal and redeploy application on weblogic server.

     ![](./images/Lab10-Step3-3.png)